-• Rezoned land in the Downtown Waterfront Specific Plan to High-Density Residential.
+Rezoned land in the Downtown Waterfront Specific Plan to High-Density Residential at densities between 24.1 and 54 units per acre to facilitate multifamily development and encourage housing for lower-income households.

-- Reduced parking requirements for the Marina Village project, a 159-unit affordable rental housing project. - Reached out to five nonprofit housing organizations and developers to encourage affordable housing, one of which led to the construction of Marina Village. - Continued to enforce the Uniform Building Code and ensure that Americans with Disability Act (ADA) accessibility was prioritized in construction projects. - Updated the Zoning Ordinance in 2017 and 2020 to allow accessory dwelling units (ADUs) and junior accessory dwelling units (JADUs), in accordance with state law. - Amended the Zoning Ordinance to allow employee housing for six or fewer residents in residential zoning districts.
+- Reduced parking requirements for the Marina Village project, a 159-unit affordable rental housing project that includes one-, two- three-, and four-bedroom units to meet the needs of lower-income households, including large families. - Rezoned sites during the 5th cycle to allow higher density development, which facilitated the development of Marina Village a 160 unit development affordable to lower income households. - Continued to enforce the Uniform Building Code and ensure that Americans with Disability Act (ADA) accessibility was prioritized in construction projects. - Updated the Zoning Ordinance in 2017 and 2020 to allow accessory dwelling units (ADUs) and junior accessory dwelling units (JADUs), in accordance with state law. - Amended the Zoning Ordinance to allow employee housing for six or fewer residents in residential zoning districts.